dcc0/Combinatorica-classica/README.md

-Overlay  "Combinatorica classica" contains 8 classical iterative combinatorial algorithms for Gentoo Linux and Gentoo-based systems like Calculate Linux, written entirely in C (ANSI) for run in terminal.
+Combinatorica classica  contains 8 classical iterative combinatorial algorithms, written entirely in C (ANSI) for run in terminal.
 These are educational programs and written for educational purposes.
 They have no license but you can determine license like Public Domain.
 Author: Ivan Gavryuisn (aka dcc0, Black_Ru, MoL0T, iv777).